luismarques/qemu/docs/opentitan/index.md

     * `--enable-gtk` should be used on Linux hosts
     * `--enable-cocoa` should be used on macOS hosts

+* `--extra-cflags=-Wno-deprecated-declarations` and
+  `--extra-ldflags=-Wl,-no_warn_duplicate_libraries` may be required to build on recent relases of macOS (QEMU issues which are not related to the OpenTitan port)

 ### Useful build options

  * `--enable-debug`